 Fluidization means a loss of fidelity with respect to the discrete model, but as shown in this work, among the benefits is the substantial reduction in complexity of several important computational problems.
 For example, convexity is a property that, in general, makes optimization problems easier.
 Under the consistency of the net and the non-existence of empty siphons at the initial marking (that can be proved through LPPs), the state-space is linearly described, which does not mean that the behaviors that can be described are linear!
 Moreover, the ability to fire in isolation minimal T-semiflows causes behavioral and structural synchronic relations to collapse (thus, for example, the bound of a place can be straightforwardly computed in polynomial time).
 Under the above conditions, the analysis of reachability in untimed models, among other properties, is also solvable in polynomial time.
 Nevertheless, the introduction of time makes things less simple.
 For example, under infinite server semantics, continuous Petri Nets may simulate Turing Machines!
 Of course, this means that the theoretical expressive power is very satisfactory, but now several properties (such as the existence of steady state) are undecidable.
-Dealing with synthesis problems for timed models, and assuming that a steady state exists (as required when using the final-value theorem with the Laplace transform), the computation of the minimal marking for certain required cycle times or some optimal steady state control actions are also polynomial time problems.
+Dealing with synthesis problems for timed models, and assuming that a steady state exists (for example when using the final-value theorem with the Laplace transform), the computation of the minimal marking for certain required cycle times or some optimal steady state control actions are also polynomial time problems.
 From a different perspective, the bridge to continuous control theory is also very challenging; nevertheless, PN structure theory based is the fact that if all transitions are controllable, controllability can also be decided in polynomial time.
 Obviously, the over-approximation that is fluidization entails that something is lost, but usually (particularly if the system is performance monotonic) the bigger the initial marking, the smaller the errors produced by the relaxation.

-Another benefit of fluidization is that the fluid model permits the use of infinitesimal perturbation analysis providing algorithms for the gradients (derivatives) of sample performance functions (Cassandras and Lafortune 2008).
+Another benefit of fluidization is that the fluid model permits the use of infinitesimal perturbation analysis providing algorithms for the gradients (derivatives) of sample performance functions [31].
 This technique has been applied mainly to queueing models, where performance metrics of delay and throughput are of primary interest.
-Recently, the application of infinitesimal perturbation analysis to TCPN has been proposed in Giua et al. (2010), where the gradient of the throughput with respect to fluid flow parameters is studied for marked graphs.
-In Xie (2002) another simple-path optimization approach is developed.
+Recently, the application of infinitesimal perturbation analysis to TCPN has been proposed in [175] and [72] where the gradient of the throughput with respect to fluid flow parameters is studied for marked graphs.